-Preparation Feeling in control will be very important to their mindset when entering an exam.
-Being late, rushed and forgetting things they need to bring with them has the opposite effect.
+During exam time Feeling in control will be very important to their mindset when entering an exam.
+Being late, rushed and forgetting things has the opposite effect.
+Yes, they are almost adults, but exam time is stressful and a little pampering might help.
 Spend time with them the evening before the exam going through all the things they will need and making sure they have packed them in their bag (pens, pencils, ruler paper, dictionary, calculator etc).
 Help them prepare Have all the clothes they plan to wear ready (so there is no last minute searching!) and help them consider what they need.
-It may be summertime and very warm outside, but if there is air-conditioning in the examination centre, they'll want something warm to wear over summer uniforms.
+It may be summertime and very warm outside, but if there is air-conditioning in the examination centre, they'll want something warm to slip over summer shirts and blouses.
 Prepare lunch, snacks and a clear water bottle for them to take with them - as well as making sure they have set their alarm leaving enough time for them to have a healthy breakfast and wake up fully before heading to the exam.
 Eating Ideally your child should eat a healthy breakfast ahead of morning exams.
 If they are not keen on eating first thing in the morning, then make something that they can take with them and eat once they've arrived at school - ensuring they have left enough time to eat it before the exam starts!
 Entering a long exam on an empty stomach won't help them perform well.
 Don't let them have too many stimulants before an exam.
-They might be tempted to fuel themselves with sugar (sweets), caffeine (an energy shot) or taurine (Red Bull), whilst this could produce a temporary high it's possible they might be too hyped to focus calmly at the beginning of the exam, and then find their energy levels dipping significantly half way through, making them sleepy.
+They might be tempted to fuel themselves with sugar, caffeine or taurine, whilst this could produce a temporary high it's possible they might be too hyped to focus calmly at the beginning of the exam, and then find their energy levels dipping significantly half way through, making them sleepy.
 It's fine for them to have a coffee if that's what they usually do - but not if they don't.
 If they are doing two exams in one day, they'll need something to revitalise them at lunchtime and a water bottle they can refill to ensure they're drinking enough.
 If mints and gum are permitted in the examination centre, it might help concentration.
 Drinking